jakblak/MEAN-Projects/README.md

 - *TO DO*
 - comments  (pop up, you must be logged in)
 - make Upvote work (only if logged in ELSE 'please login') + once per user
-- edit/delete  =  show icons if Look belongs to user (only on MyLooks)
 - filter/search options
 - display Views, Favorites
 - Infinite scroll or Pagination